2020 Virtual Awards Lunch-In Video Available

 When not working, David enjoys music, travelling, biking, and hiking—especially when it involves time with his two adult sons.

-Our Rising Star Award winner is Virginia (Layfield) McAndrew, the Assistant Director of Development at The New Community School, a school for bright, talented students who are challenged by dyslexia and related learning differences.
+Our Rising Star Award winner is Virginia (Layfield) McAndrew, the former Assistant Director of Development at The New Community School, a school for bright, talented students who are challenged by dyslexia and related learning differences.
 Virginia started her career in development as an intern at Episcopal High School in Alexandria, VA.
 She got her first official job at the Madeira School and then moved to Baltimore to join the Friends School of Baltimore development office.
 Most of her career has been focused on annual funds and volunteer management.
 She is a Richmond native, graduating from Collegiate School.
 She received a degree in Strategic Communications from Elon University.
 Virginia has been back in Richmond since 2017.
-She is thrilled to be back and enjoys her job at TNCS tremendously.

 Congratulations to both of our honorees!